BikeshR/project-game/README.md

 ## Sprint 2 (Due Friday 11:30am)
 - Added win dialog
 - Added instructions
-- Added sound efect for select
+- Added sound effect for select
 - Added a start button and new game button on win dialog
 - Added randomness.
 Steps:
   - Pick a random number between 1 and 9